Mon - Sun: 24 hours.

 * Any details submitted will only be used to deal with your request as explained in our privacy policy.

-Finger Injury Claims – How Much Compensation Could I Claim?
+Finger Injury Claims – How Much Compensation Am I Eligible To Claim?

-While some finger injuries, such as cuts and bruises, are little more than inconvenient, others like finger amputations (or partial amputations) can cause problems for the rest of your life.
-If you injure your finger in an accident at work, a trip and fall, or any other accident that was caused by somebody else’s negligence, Finger Injury Claimyou may be eligible to make a finger injury claim for compensation for the pain and suffering you’ve endured.
+While some finger injuries, such as cuts and bruises, are little more than inconvenient, others, like finger amputations (or partial amputations), can cause problems for the rest of your life.
+Finger Injury ClaimImportantly, if your finger injury was caused by somebody else’s negligence,you may be eligible to make a finger injury claim for compensation.

 If you decide that you’d like to take action, our personal injury team is here to help.
 We provide free legal advice during an initial telephone consultation about your case.
-You won’t be obliged to continue but, if your case appears to be strong enough, we could connect you with one of our personal injury solicitors.
-Importantly, they won’t ask you to pay for their work upfront if they agree to take your finger injury claim on as they’ll proceed on a No Win No Fee basis, which will also mean your claim will be less stressful.
+You won’t be obliged to continue, but if your case appears to be strong enough, we could connect you with one of our personal injury solicitors.
+If they agree to take your finger injury claim, they’ll proceed on a No Win No Fee basis.

 To find out more about claiming compensation for a finger injury, please continue reading.
 Alternatively, if you’d like to start the ball rolling right away, you can call our advisors for free on 0800 6524 881.